Jun 19th 2009

 The site looks a little like a farm stand with vegetables in crates and coolers.
 Members pick-up their share at a distribution site on Tuesday afternoons and weigh and bag their own shares.
 Everyone contributes a few 45-minute shifts during the season to help with set-up and clean-up.
 Kids can help or play while you chat and swap recipes.
 The pick-up becomes a place to bump into friends and meet new ones, a chance for kids from different schools to say “Hi” and an opportunity to compare notes on roasting eggplants.

 In addition to a weekly share of veggies, members also have the opportunity to order several other food offerings.
-Members may opt to sign up for a separate fruit share, purchase bulk organic blueberries and organic honey, order biweekly deliveries of pastured eggs and poultry, Thanksgiving turkeys, pastured pork products, organic jams and soaps.
+Members may opt to sign up for a separate fruit share, egg and poultry share, purchase bulk organic blueberries and organic honey.

 What’s in a vegetable share?

-- The weekly vegetable shares are provided in partnership with John Krueger, currently at Starbrite Farm.
+- The weekly vegetable shares are provided in partnership with John Krueger, owner and operator of Starbrite Farm.
 John grows mostly vegetables, however, he also grows melons.
 Previous shares have included: Arugula, Asian Greens, Basil, Beans, Beets, Broccoli, Broccoli Raab, Brussel Sprouts, Cabbage, Carrots, Cauliflower, Celery, Celeriac, Chard, Cucumbers, Eggplant, Garlic, Herbs, Kale, Kohlrabi, Leeks, Lettuce, Melons, Onions, Parsnips, Peas, Peppers, Potatoes, Pumpkins, Radishes, Salad Mix, Scallions, Spinach, Summer squash, spinach, Tomatoes, Tomatillos, Turnips, Winter squash.

 - How does this divvy up per week?
 Take a peek at last year’s weekly shares!